lm-sys/lm-sys.github.io/blog/2024-04-18-arena-hard.md

 </div>

 Above is the predicted model predicted probability against the bootstrapped arena “ground truth” probability (jittered to show clusters).
 While both Alpaca eval and Arena Hard have large clusters around (0,0) and (1,1) signifying good forecasting, Arena Hard has lighter clusters on (0,1) and (1,0), if any, revealing less overconfidence.
 MT Bench has heavy tails along the top and bottom, revealing underconfidence.
 However, none of these benchmarks show an “ideal” y=x curve (with dense ends) expected with a perfectly calibrated forecast, signifying room for future research.

-TODO: add big table

-*Brier Score (lower is better), a statistical scoring function for measuring the accuracy of probabilistic accuracy. (see section View Benchmarking as a Forecasting Problem for more information)

 ## Future
 We hope to study deeper into the above limitations and biases in the later technical report.
 We are also working on diving deeper into the statistics for more studies on how to measure the quality of benchmarks.
 Lastly, we also hope to upgrade Arena-Hard frequently.
 So expect frequent new benchmarks!